moin59/Body-joints-coordinate-and-angle-estimation/README.md

 # Body-joints-coordinate-and-angle-estimation
-Human body's joints coordinate estimation and elbow, knee angle estimation using keypoint.
+Human body's joints coordinate estimation and the angle at hip and knee estimation using keypoint.